apache/tvm/docs/dev/virtual_machine.rst

   RegName dst
   RegName result

-Returns the object in register "result" to caller's register "dst".
+Returns the object in register `result` to caller's register `dst`.

 InvokePacked
 ^^^^^^^^^^^^